Bonsai Instructors in the Portland Metropolitan Area

 Click the instructor photo below to see a description of services and a short biography of experience.

 As a bonsai artist, Greg specializes in collected native trees and accent plants.
 He has shown trees and hosted workshops throughout the nation, including a workshop with collected manzanita at the Golden State Bonsai Federation convention in Anaheim, CA in 2005.
 He has placed entries at the US National Show in Rochester, NY in 2010 and again in 2016.
+Greg has been volunteering trees and accents for the Portland Japanese Garden's bonsai exhibit since 2016.
 Greg's accent plantings were featured in 'Decked Out' at the Pacific Bonsai Museum in Federal Way, WA, from April to October 2016, and his Southwestern white pine was shown at The Artisans Cup at the Portland Art Museum in September, 2015.
 Greg is known for bonsai that are 'Outside the Box'.
 For something unique, see Greg!

-BSOP President Lee Cheatle has been passionately doing bonsai for 23 years.
-He joined BSOP 17 years ago, where he served as BSOP VP Programs for four years and is currently on his third year as President.
-In addition, Lee has been Chair of the BSOP Mentorship program for the past six years, and was instrumental in creating the Mentorship 101 program.
-Lee has studied with the finest instructors in the USA: Ryan Neil, Michael Hagedorn, David DeGroot, Moon Manakitivipart, Masa Furukawa and Joe Harris III.
+Lee Cheatle has been passionately doing bonsai since 1994.
+He joined BSOP in 2000, where he has served on the Executive Board as VP Programs for four years and as President for four years, and he continues to chair BSOP’s exceptional Mentorship program.
+In 2012 he was instrumental in creating the Mentorship 101 program, geared to teaching beginning bonsai techniques.
+Lee has studied with the finest instructors in the USA: Ryan Neil, Michael Hagedorn, David DeGroot, Boon Manakitivipart, Masa Furukawa and Joe Harris III.
 He thrives on taking what he has learned and passing it on to others.
 He would tell you “I was born to teach”.
 Lee has won numerous awards for bonsai that he has submitted to shows.
 He is most proud of being accepted to show in The Artisans Cup, where he finished 16th out of 71 entries of the best bonsai in North America.
 Lee has, for several years now, been a proponent of the new “American” style bonsai, a movement which is becoming prevalent in our country.
 Lee would love to have you visit his garden and workshops, and is willing to travel to personal gardens and clubs to do presentations.

 Contact: Lee Cheatle